 Engraved broadside, 11-3/4" x 15-1/2".
 Old folds and light soil, Very Good.
 Elaborate, fine engraved image, drawn by G. Muller and engraved by Bonar & Cumming, depicting masses of heathen-- including Indians, Africans [one holding a spear], Middle Eastern types, and others-- lining up to be converted to Christ.
 The engraving is captioned, "Come Out of Her My People."

-An organization devoted to attacking Roman Catholicism and converting unbelievers-- particularly foreign-born Irish immigrants-- to Protestant Christianity, the American Protestant Society was founded in 1844 as the Know-Nothing Movement was growing exponentially, especially in eastern cities to which those immigrants had flocked.
+Devoted to attacking Roman Catholicism and converting unbelievers-- particularly foreign-born Irish immigrants-- to Protestantism, the American Protestant Society was founded in 1844.
+The Know-Nothing Movement was growing exponentially, especially in eastern cities to which those immigrants had flocked.
 De Witt, its President, like other Know-Nothings, believed that the hierarchical structure of Roman Catholicism was incompatible with republican institutions.

 Col. Darius Branch [1767-1851], a native of Lenox, Massachusetts, moved to Bennington, Vermont, as a young man.
-He settled in Castleton, Vermont, and became a colonel in the local artillery unit.
+He became a colonel in the local artillery unit.
 In July 1848 he donated $23 to the American Protestant Society which, combined with his earlier $2 donation, earned him a lifetime membership.
 [VERMONT HISTORICAL GAZETTEER, VOLUME 3, 1877, Page 509; AMERICAN PROTESTANT MAGAZINE, VOLUME 4, AUGUST, 1848, Page 95.]

-Rev. Thomas De Witt [1791-1874] graduated from Union College and the Theological Seminary of the Dutch Church at New Brunswick, having been a member of the first class of that institution.
+Rev. Thomas De Witt [1791-1874] graduated from the Theological Seminary of the Dutch Church at New Brunswick as a member of its first class.
 He was minister of the Collegiate Church of New York from 1827 until his death.
-In addition to his pastoral duties and work with numerous Christian societies, he performed editorial work with the "Christian Intelligencer," served as one of the New York Historical Society's vice-presidents for 30 years and as its president for two.
+He performed editorial work with the "Christian Intelligencer," was a New York Historical Society vice-president for 30 years and president for two.
 [YEAR BOOK OF THE COLLEGIATE REFORMED PROTESTANT DUTCH CHURCH, ISSUE 18, 1897, Pages 457-65.]

 Rev. Herman Norton [1799-1850], from New Hartford, New York, graduated from Hamilton College in 1823.
 Ordained in 1826, he was elected Corresponding Secretary of the American Protestant Society.
 [Tappan: THE LIFE OF THE REV. HERMAN NORTON...
 1853.].
 Item #31210